greendost/ItFeelsThatWay/README.md

 ItFeelsThatWay
 ==============

-Chuck final song

-For Coursera course "Intro to Programming for Musicians and Digital Artists".
-Audio samples + code.
+This song is the final assignment in the Chuck music programming language for the Coursera course "Intro to Programming for Musicians and Digital Artists".
+Included in this repository is both audio samples + Chuck code needed to play song.

 To run the song, please install the Chuck miniAudicle application, then open initialize.ck, start the virtual machine, and hit play.
 The song is about a minute, and has a few random elements, so the melody can vary a slight bit with each play.

-As for the code, this may be a good framework for quickly laying down loops in your own compositions.

-Structure
+Please feel free to use this code in your own compositions, as the framework here may prove helpful for quickly laying down loop ideas.

+#Structure
   Initialize.ck - loads classes and calls score.
 Start here.

   Score.ck - load instruments into their own "shred", and after